- 4-Minute Article

 Early retirees have fewer working years to save, and they will need those savings to last potentially 40 to 50 years, versus a more typical estimate for a retirement that might last 30 years, based on average life expectancies.2 For that reason, an aggressive strategy to maximize savings can help meet an early retirement date.
 Potential approaches include:

-- Save additional money outside of traditional retirement savings accounts like 401(k)s and IRAs, which penalize withdrawals taken before the age of 59½.
+- Saving additional money outside of traditional retirement savings accounts like 401(k)s and IRAs, which penalize withdrawals taken before the age of 59½.
 Investments such as stocks, bonds, and certificates of deposit (CDs) allow withdrawals without age restrictions.

 Work with a financial professional to develop a strategy for boosting retirement savings while still having enough money to meet short-term goals.